JTorKag/dominions-mod-support/README.md

 ![Auto Complete & Snippets](examples/autocompleteexample.png)

 Addtional details including relevent tables for some keywords.
-Will add more in the future
+Will add more in the future.
 ![Hover Details](examples/hoverexample.png)

 Error checking for illegal values and missing #end commands.